saltastro/SALTsandbox/polSALT/polsalt/README.txt

 specpolview fitslist binoption saveoption.
 Plot and text analysis of stokes files.
 ===================================================================================
     fitslist: one or more raw or final stokes files (but not both).
-    binoption: either "unbin", nn"A" (use bins of width nn Angstroms), or nn"%" (bin to nn %S or %P error, for raw or linear polarization spectra)
+    binoption: either omitted or "unbin", nn"A" (use bins of width nn Angstroms), or nn"%" (bin to nn %S or %P error, for raw or linear polarization spectra)
     saveoption: either "plot" (save plot as pdf), "text" (save text table of what is in plot), or both (eg "plottext")